 indicator, screw antenna back on again.

-seconds of screwing the antenna back into place again
+screwing the antenna back into place and streaming begins

 |SSH tunnel outage; unscrew the antenna for